ShinniUwU/BadAppleKT/README.md

 ## Credits

-This program is inspired by the ["Bad Apple!!"](https://github.com/fumiya-kume/BadAppleK?tab=readme-ov-file) music video.
+This program is inspired by the ["BadAppleK"](https://github.com/fumiya-kume/BadAppleK?tab=readme-ov-file) repo.
-ASCII art conversion logic adapted from various online sources.

 ## License

 This project is licensed under the [GNU General Public License (GPL)](LICENSE).

-For detailed information on usage and contributions, please refer to the project's [GitHub repository](https://github.com/shinni715/bad-apple-ascii).

 ## Author